DivvyCloud/QuickStart/README.md

 After you have created your administrator account, you will be asked to log into BotFactory with your administrator account credentials.
-When you do, you can add you cloud accounts (see http://docs.divvycloud.com under "Cloud Support") to start harvesting data and explore Bot templates (under "BotFactory => Templates Listing") to select which bots to customize and/or activate.
+When you do, you can add your cloud accounts to start harvesting data and explore bot templates to select bots to customize and/or activate (see http://docs.divvycloud.com under "Cloud Support" and "BotFactory => Templates Listing" respectively.)

 ### Note about CentOS with SE Linux